kubesphere/helm-charts/src/qingcloud/gitlab/doc/advanced/external-object-storage/index.md

 # External object storage

-Gitlab relies on object storage for highly-available persistent data in Kubernetes.
+GitLab relies on object storage for highly-available persistent data in Kubernetes.
 By default, an S3-compatible storage solution named `minio` is deployed with the chart, but for production quality deployments, we recommend using a hosted object storage solution like Google Cloud Storage or AWS S3.